-Every generator set includes DATA LABEL that contains important information pertinent to the generator.
-The data label is attached to the lower connection box on the generator and lists the unit serial number, rated voltage, amps, wattage capacity, phase, frequency, rpm, power factor, and production date.
+Every generator set has a DATA LABEL that contains important information pertinent to the generator.
+The data label, which can be found attached to the generator's lower connection box, lists the unit's serial number and its rated voltage, amps, wattage capacity, phase, frequency, rpm, power factor, production date, etc.